If you’ve just been in an Uber accident, take these immediate steps:

 You are entitled to monetary compensation for all damages you sustain due to the harmful or negligent behavior of your driver.

-We’ve provided you with an overview of what to do if you’re in a car crash in an Uber at the start of this guide.
+We’ve provided you with an overview of what to do if you’re in a car accident in Las Vegas in an Uber at the start of this guide.
 Below is more in-depth information relating to each step.

 Check for Injuries

 The first thing you should do if you are involved in an accident as a passenger of an Uber is to evaluate the extent of your personal injuries, if there are any.
 For example, if you’re bleeding, you’ll likely want to apply a tourniquet to manage the bleeding.
 Next, check on the extent of injuries to any other passengers and the Uber driver.

 If the Uber driver or another passenger has a back or neck injury or is unconscious, refrain from moving them until qualified medical personnel arrives.
 Only move a person if there is a dangerous hazard, such as a fire.

 Call Emergency Services